Hund's rules

 These rules specify in a simple way how usual energy interactions determine which term includes the ground state.
 The rules assume that the repulsion between the outer electrons is much greater than the spin–orbit interaction, which is in turn stronger than any other remaining interactions.
 This is referred to as the LS coupling regime.

-Full shells and subshells do not contribute to the quantum numbers for total S, the total spin angular momentum and for L, the total orbital angular momentum.
+Closed shells and subshells do not contribute to the quantum numbers for total S, the total spin angular momentum and for L, the total orbital angular momentum.
 It can be shown that for full orbitals and suborbitals both the residual electrostatic energy (repulsion between electrons) and the spin–orbit interaction can only shift all the energy levels together.
 Thus when determining the ordering of energy levels in general only the outer valence electrons must be considered.